Ignite Amplify

 Executive Director

 Lorena's journey began in New York City.
 She was born to immigrant parents who valued cultural heritage and community.
-Growing up amidst diverse cultures sparked her passion for advocacy and social justice.
-She later moved to the Mississippi Delta, where she grew deep roots and a commitment to marginalized communities.
-Lorena embraces her heritage while empowering others.
 In Mississippi, she raises her children with values of resilience and community involvement.
-As Executive Director of the Immigrant Alliance for Justice and Equity (IAJE), Lorena employs innovative strategies, amplifying unheard voices and fostering recognition and respect for all.
-The many rich experiences and stories from her lived experiences inform her resilience, innovation, and dedication required for the strong leadership in IAJE’s fight for social justice.
+As Executive Director of IAJE, Lorena employs innovative strategies, amplifying unheard voices and fostering recognition and respect for all.
+The many rich experiences and stories from her lived experiences inform her resilience, innovation, and dedication required for the strong leadership in IAJE’s fight for community empowerment.

 -